 Within the subsector ‘Sustainable Property’ we finance new buildings and renovation projects to reach high sustainability standards.
 It also includes nature-conservation projects.

-The subsector ‘Sustainable Food and Agriculture’ also includes organic agriculture and projects in Europe and emerging markets, across the entire agricultural chain – from farms, processors, wholesale companies and sustainable trade to natural-food shops.
+The subsector ‘Sustainable Food and Agriculture’ includes organic agriculture and projects in Europe and emerging markets, across the entire agricultural chain – from farms, processors, wholesale companies and sustainable trade to natural-food shops.

 This sector contains loans and funds' investments to a scale of businesses and (non-profit) organisations with clear social objectives, such as social housing, community and social-inclusion projects.
 It also covers the health and elderly care sector and the inclusive finance and fair-trade businesses sector.